 “At that time, egg donation was still considered taboo, and so most surrogates used their own eggs,” the organization says on its website.
 “But because so many of our clients were men, egg donation became a greater and greater need.
 So, we started an egg donor company.”

 The company later began providing services for straight couples as well.
-"Aren't we a gay company?" the company ruminates on its history page of this decision.
-"No, we help fulfill dreams.
-Dreams don't have sexual orientation."
+“Aren’t we a gay company?” the company ruminates on its history page of this decision.
+“No, we help fulfill dreams.
+Dreams don’t have a sexual orientation.”

-In 2006, when "sperm washing" began to allow HIV+ men to become biological parents without passing on the virus to their child, Growing Generations became one of the few agencies to embrace the technology.
+In 2006, when “sperm washing” began to allow HIV+ men to become biological parents without passing on the virus to their children, Growing Generations became one of the few agencies to embrace the technology.
 To date, the agency has helped more than 50 babies to be born to HIV+ parents.

 1996: First Family Week in Provincetown, MA